 - significance: It is the multiple that we want to round up.

 How to Use the CEILING Function in Excel?

-In this example, we take a set of negative integers as number arguments and positive numbers as significance then apply CEILING function on it as shown in the below table and o/p will be shown in the result as follows.
+In this example, we take a set of negative integers as number arguments and positive numbers as significance then apply CEILING excel formula on it as shown in the below table, and o/p will be shown in the result as follows.

-In this example, we take a set of negative integers as number arguments and negative numbers as significance then apply CEILING function on it.
+In this example, we take a set of negative integers as number arguments, and negative numbers as significance then apply the CEILING excel formula on it.

-We can use the CEILING function in Excel to highlight the rows in the group of given data as shown in the below table.
-Here we will use CEILING in Excel with ROW and ISEVEN functions.
+We can use the excel CEILING formula to highlight the rows in the group of given data, as shown in the below table.
+Here we will use the CEILING in Excel with ROW and IS SEVEN functions.